rektide/fuse-memfd/README.md

-# fuse-memfs
+# fuse-memfd

-In memory filesystem backed by FUSE and Javascript
+In memory filesystem backed by FUSE and Javascript and memfd_create

 ```
-npm install -g fuse-memfs
+npm install -g fuse-memfd
 ```

 ## Usage

 ```
-fuse-memfs ./mnt # mounts an in memory filesystem at ./mnt (needs to exists)
+fuse-memfd ./mnt # mounts an in memory filesystem at ./mnt (needs to exists)
 ```

 ## Javascript API